Farfetch

-Farfetch is a British e-commerce company focused on luxury clothing and beauty products.
-It operates as a digital marketplace that sells products from several hundred brands, boutiques and department stores from around the world.
-In January 2024, the company was acquired by Coupang.
+Farfetch is a global luxury marketplace headquartered in London.
+It operates as a digital marketplace that sells products from over 1,400 brands, boutiques and department stores from around the world.
+In January 2024, the company was acquired by Coupang, a U.S. technology and Fortune 150 company, headquartered in Seattle, Washington.

 History

-Farfetch was founded in June 2007 by Portuguese businessman José Neves as a marketplace for high-end fashion.
+Farfetch was founded in June 2007 as a marketplace for luxury fashion.
 The company was based in London and had a launch team of 5 people.
-Initially registered as Far-fetch.com Ltd from 2007- 2010, then Farfetch.com Ltd from 2010 - 2013, the company's idea was to connect small offline fashion boutiques with a global customer base using technology.
+From the beginning, the company's idea was to connect small offline fashion boutiques with a global customer base using technology.

-In 2015, Farfetch announced its acquisition of one of the boutiques in its network, London high end retailer Browns.
-According to Neves, the aim was a closer integration of online and offline shopping in a "seamless experience".
+In 2015, Farfetch announced the acquisition of Browns Fashion, founded by the late retail pioneer Joan Burstein.
+The acquisition aimed to develop and test new retail and omni-channel strategies and a closer integration of online and offline shopping in a "seamless experience".

-In June 2017, Farfetch acquired fashion e-commerce website Style.com from Conde Nast, the same month Chinese e-commerce company JD.com Inc. had bought a stake in Farfetch for $397 million.

-In September 2018, Farfetch (FTCH.N) listed on the New York Stock Exchange (NYSE).
+In September 2018, Farfetch (FTCH.N) listed on the New York Stock Exchange (NYSE), and sales jumped 53% on the first day of trading.
 The IPO raised $885 million after the issue of 33.6 million new shares and early investors sold up to 10.6 million shares.
-It was reported that Neves will net $1.2 billion from the IPO.

-On 24 September 2018, animal rights activist organization PETA announced that they had purchased shares that would allow them to attend annual shareholder meetings and stop the company from selling fur products.

-In December 2018, Farfetch acquired sneaker reseller, Stadium Goods, for $250 million.
-Three months later, it agreed to merge its Chinese business with JD.com.

-In August 2019, Farfetch acquired New Guards Group, the parent organisation of Off-White designer label for $675million.
-Immediately following the purchase, Farfetch's shares plunged by over 40 percent.

-In November 2020, Farfetch entered into a joint partnership with Richemont and Alibaba.
-Alibaba and Richemont jointly invested $600 million in Farfetch, taking a combined 25% stake in Farfetch's Chinese ventures.

-In October 2021, Farfetch launched its in-house fashion brand, There Was One.
-In January 2022, the firm acquired Los Angeles based beauty retailer Violet Grey for $55.7 million.
+Following a period of rapid expansion and growth, the business face financial challenges in late 2023 leading to its delisting.